D4DJ: D4DJ -The Starting of Photon Maiden-

+D4DJ -The Prologue of Peaky P-key-

 Mobile game

 D4DJ Groovy Mix is a free-to-play mobile rhythm game developed by Donuts and published by Bushiroad for the Android and iOS platforms.
 A demo version of the game, titled D4DJ Groovy Mix D4U Edition, was released on February 20, 2020.
 The full version of the game was released in Japan on October 25, 2020.
 An English version was released on May 27, 2021.

+Reception

+Anime News Network reviewer Christopher Farris considered First Mix "as one of [Bushiroad's] best [idol franchises] so far" and that its animation was quite polished, though saying that it did "not [succeed] particularly well" at implementing the technical DJing elements of the show.
+Anime Feminist author Brock K praised the series' explicit representation of a healthy lesbian relationship between Kokoa and Hayate, as well as Tsubaki's crush on Aoi, while also discussing the nuanced approach of the game's storyline and other characters towards Aoi's exploration of her gender presentation.